OWASP/www-chapter-virtual/index.md

 ---------------------
 April 2, 2025 12 PM ET (https://www.worldtimebuddy.com/) Zoom details will be provided soon!

+## Interested in Speaking or Sponsoring?
+Please reach out to the OWASP Virtual Chapter Leaders for more details.

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.